xuchen66/sphinx-emdocs/source/serialEM-note-tackle-coma.rst

 .. note::

-   On FEI microscope, image shift and beam shift is linked.
-The "action" of image shift results in image shifting below Obj lenses AND beam shift above obj lenses.
+   On FEI microscope, image shift and beam shift are linked.
+The "action" of image shift results in image shifting below Obj lens AND beam shift above obj lens.